cozy/cozy-stack/docs/settings.md

 Says how many bytes are available and used to store files.
 When not limited the `quota` field is omitted.
+Also says how many bytes are used by last version of files and how many bytes are taken by older versions.

 #### Request